 Washington spent his first nine years enslaved on the Burroughs farm where he was born.
 The last four of those nine years were during the Civil War.
 Washington remembers that his mother leaned over and kissed her children, while “tears of joy ran down her cheeks” after Emancipation.
 In 1865, his mother took her children to Malden, West Virginia, to join her husband, who had gone there earlier and found work in the salt mines.
-At age nine, Washington was put to work packing salt and between the ages of ten and twelve, he worked in a coal mine.
-He attended school while continuing to work in the mines.
-In 1871, he went to work as a houseboy for the wife of the owner of the mines, who was known for being very strict with her servants, especially boys.
+At age nine, Washington was put to work packing salt and between the ages of ten and twelve, he worked in a coal mine; while still attending school.
+In 1871, he went to work as a houseboy for the wife of the owner of the mines, who had a reputation for being very strict with her servants, especially boys.
 But over the two years he worked for her, he was able to attend school for an hour a day during the winter months.

 When Washington heard about the Hampton Institute, for African-Americans, he decided at once to attend it, and at age sixteen, he entered Hampton Normal and Agricultural Institute in Virginia.
 The journey to Hampton was nearly five hundred miles.
 After Washington’s railroad ticket had run its distance, he took the stagecoach, and then had to walk or accept free rides on passing wagons and buggies.
 It was on this trip that Washington experienced the sharpest edge of racial bias when he was not allowed in a hotel, as the lone African-American passenger on the stagecoach.
 He walked and shivered in the cold outside until morning.